Hyperkalemia

 • Hyperglycemia (diabetic ketoacidosis or hyperosmolar hyperglycemic state)

-• Tissue damage (rhabdomyolysis, burns, trauma)
+• Tissue damage (rhabdomyolysis, tumor lysis syndrome, burns, trauma)

 • Cocaine abuse